Update: ‘Electrification on the fourth-gen Honda Pilot’ and ‘Honda Pilot sales in the U.S.’ sections updated.

-Introduced in June 2002 as a 2003 model, the Honda Pilot has lived through three generations and more than twenty years in the market.
-After over two million units sold worldwide, “the Ultimate American Family Adventure Vehicle,” developed on a car-like unibody platform, has been reinvented for its fourth generation.
+Introduced in June 2002 as a 2003 model, the Honda Pilot has lived through three generations.
+After over two million units sold worldwide, “the Ultimate American Family Adventure Vehicle,” developed on a car-like unibody platform, was reinvented for its fourth generation with the 2023 model year update in 2022.

-The 2023 Honda Pilot was expected to hit dealer showrooms with an optional hybrid variant.
+The fourth-gen Honda Pilot was expected to hit dealer showrooms with an optional hybrid variant.
 The first-ever Honda Pilot Hybrid would’ve made the midsize SUV appealing to fuel economy- and environment-conscious customers.
-However, it turns out, Honda will take its time to electrify the Pilot, and is not ready with a hybrid yet.
+However, Honda released the fourth-gen Pilot as a gas-only model, and the just-announced MY2025 update hasn’t introduced hybrid technology to the SUV either.

-The 2023 Honda Pilot is the brand’s most rugged and capable SUV.
-Like the current model, it is available in a TrailSport trim designed and engineered for customers who prefer extra ruggedness, both aesthetically and performance-wise.
+The Honda Pilot is the brand’s most rugged and capable SUV.
+It is available in a TrailSport trim (red model shown in this article) designed and engineered for customers who prefer extra ruggedness, both aesthetically and performance-wise.

 The TrailSport trim puts on black grille ORVMs, and tailgate applique, skid plates, roof rails, and roof crossbars.
 It has larger tires, increased track width, an off-road-tuned suspension, higher ground clearance, and unique stabilizer bars that make it more capable off the road.